-A record consisting solely of nonjudicial adjustments may be expunged pursuant to Utah Code § 78A-6-1504.
-In order to qualify for an expungement: 1) the petitioner must be at least 18 years of age; and 2) the petitioner must have completed the conditions of each nonjudicial adjustment.
+A record consisting solely of nonjudicial adjustments may be expunded pursuant to Utah Code § 80-6-1004.278A-6-1504.
+In order to qualify for an expundement: 1) the petitioner must be at least 18 years of age; and 2) the individual's juvenile record is not eligible for automatic expundement.
+The juvenile court may not grant a petition and order expundement of the petitioner's juvenile record if there are delinquency or criminal proceedings pending against the petitioner; or the petitioner has not satisfied restitution that was a condition of a nonjudicial adjustment in the petitioner's juvenile record.
 The petitioner does not need to submit an original criminal history report and a hearing is not required.